djagiellowicz/Currencies/README.md

-Group project that started in the middle of January - team work ended in the end of June.
+Group project that started in the middle of January 2019 - team work ended in the end of June 2019.
 After that period I try to develop it further.

 How to run this application?